 By 1191, the monks of Glastonbury were claiming knowledge of his grave, and soon after, the link between Arthur and the Holy Grail, which Joseph of Arimathea supposedly brought there.
 By 1225, monks in France had written The Vulgate Cycle, telling of the holy grail from the death of Jesus Christ to the death of Arthur, and included the romance of Lancelot and Guinevere.
 This story became the standard version used throughout Europe.

 Whether or not King Arthur was a real person is an either/or query.
 He either was or he wasn’t.
-Many scholars, researchers, and Arthurophile’s have strong opinions on this topic, both for and against.
-Because of the paucity of written records (most notably, Gildas fails to mention him), much of the academic work has come down on the side of ‘wasn’t’—or at least if Arthur was a real person, his name was not ‘Arthur’ and he possible wasn’t even a king.
+Many scholars, researchers, and Arthurophile such as myself have strong opinions on this topic, both for and against.
+Because of the paucity of written records, much of the academic work has come down on the side of ‘wasn’t’—or at least if Arthur was a real person, his name was not ‘Arthur’ and he possible wasn’t even a king.

 As a side note, the Welsh sources, particularly the dream of Dream of Rhonabwy, make Modred Arthur’s nephew and foster-son, not his illegitimate son as many readers might know him.
 This version of events is carried through to Geoffrey of Monmouth’s version of the Arthurian story.
 Arthur’s illicit/incestuous relationship with his sister, Morgause or Morgan, is a later (French) addition.